heynicejacket/dzi-builder/README.md

 <p align="center"><img src="https://embers.nicejacket.cc/dzi-builder/dzi-builder-header.png"></p>

-The [first map](https://embers.nicejacket.cc/known-eilarun.html) I converted into a functioning DZI was a pain.
-My map was massive, with a ton of detail; I used 59 artboards to make 58 unique files, and, to fill out a square, a 59th generic "ocean" tile to fill in empty ocean areas that was otherwise making the Illustrator file nearly impossible to work in.
+The first map I converted into a functioning DZI was a pain.
+My map was massive, with a ton of detail; I used 59 artboards to make 58 unique files, and, to fill out a square, a 59th generic ocean "filler" tile to fill in empty ocean areas that was otherwise making the Illustrator file nearly impossible (memory-wise) to work in.

 From Illustrator, I mass-exported these as svg files to more rapidly generate high resolution png files with ImageMagick, which I also used to combine all the individual tiles together, renumbering each png to fill in the empty ocean areas with that 59th tile, 41 times.

-I ran 90 individual commands to append each row of images together, and 9 more to combine each row into a single, 36,000 x 30,000 pixel image.
+I ran 90 individual terminal commands to append each row of images together, and 9 more to combine each row into a single, 36,000 x 30,000 pixel image.

 Finally, I used libvips to convert that into a DZI.